Football Stats API for Sports News & Media

 Enrich your sports journalism with stats, player profiles, and match data.
-TheStatsAPI powers sports media with structured football data across 1,196 competitions.
+TheStatsAPI delivers structured football data across 80 competitions.

 Sports publications that embed real data into their content outperform those that don't.
 A match report with an inline stat card showing a player's season numbers is more useful than one without.
-A standings widget that updates automatically after each matchday saves editorial time and keeps readers on-site.
-TheStatsAPI gives your newsroom the structured football data to build these features - 84,000+ players, 1,196 competitions, and 20+ years of history, all through a clean REST API.
+Team form and season-stat widgets save editorial time and keep readers on-site.
+TheStatsAPI gives your newsroom the structured football data to build these features - 84,000+ players, 80 competitions (with up to 1,196 available on request), and 10 years of history, all through a clean REST API.

 Use Cases for Sports Media